ccaiccie/socketactivatedfortune/README.md

 ## Conclusion
 This systemd setup allows you to serve random fortune quotes on demand whenever a client connects to port 17.
 This lightweight setup ensures that resources are only used when necessary and offers enhanced security through systemd's sandboxing features.

----

-Let me know if you need any further customization or details for your project!